denidya/cohort-analysis/README.md

 - simplify status

 ## Result
-this is a result from doing some data analysis based on user behavior.
+this is a result from doing some data analysis based on user behaviour.

 ![output](https://user-images.githubusercontent.com/41662335/144259122-2fe194f2-3be5-4f11-a701-0674f71b503a.png)